Lips (band): Daffodils

 The stage play was adapted into a feature film, also called Daffodils, for which the band served as the musical directors.
 Lips wrote three new songs for the film, and provided the soundtrack for the film.
 The film stars Rose McIver and George Mason, and singer Kimbra taking on the role that Brown originated in the stage production, with Brown and Ikner playing her band.
 The film was released on 21 March 2019.
 Brown and Ikner were nominated for an APRA Screen Award for Best Original Music in a Feature Film.

+I Don't Know Why I Do Anything

+In 2019, both Ruby Walsh and Maude Morris joined the band, and the single "Guilty Talk" was released.
+This was mixed by UMO's Kody Nielson, and went to number 1 on New Zealand's Studio Radio Network.